broadinstitute/peat/README.md

 The only reasonable solution might be to divide the jobs into groups.
 For example, we could use scatter in WDL to fan out into 200 branches, which means 200 machines, and then run 50 jobs on each machine.

 In principle, this is easy.
-We could write a Bash script with a loop.
+We could write a shell script with a loop.
 In practice, it is awkward and easy to get wrong, especially if we decide at some later point to change the number of jobs, or the number of machines.

 Peat has been designed to make this as easy as possible and blend well with WDL.
 The next section explains, how.